 My grandfather, Arthur W Hummel, was a well-known Chinese scholar who worked for many years for the Library of Congress.
 He translated many of the Confucius Analects into the English language.
 If you are interested in his private Chinese proverb collection, you can read Over 175 Inspirational Chinese Proverbs On Life And Living by clicking here.

 All About the Chinese Philosopher Confucius

 Confucius is best described as a renowned philosopher, politician, and educator who lived in ancient China.
 His beliefs touched upon philosophy, politics, and ethics; today, his teachings are known as Confucianism.

 Confucius’s work and way of thinking have profoundly influenced Chinese culture.
-He was revered as a sacred model teacher for the 10,000 generations by many Chinese emperors.
+Many Chinese emperors revered him as a sacred model teacher for 10,000 generations.

-The question many want to understand is how a man born to the name Kong Qiu in 551 BCE became so powerful and had such an effect on Chinese culture.
-In fact, the moral and social code that Confucius taught is still important in many parts of Asia, including China, Korea, Taiwan, Hong Kong, Japan, and Vietnam.
+The question many want to understand is how a man born to the name Kong Qiu in 551 BCE became so powerful and affected Chinese culture.
+The moral and social code that Confucius taught is still important in many parts of Asia, including China, Korea, Taiwan, Hong Kong, Japan, and Vietnam.

 Interesting Facts About Confucius

 Here are some interesting facts about Confucius and his life.
-As you read through these facts, you will notice that Confucius was an ordinary man who had a genius of thought which inspired and taught many disciples.
-His disciples and his writings helped ensure that Confucius’s legacy continued for 2,500 years.
+As you read through these facts, you will notice that Confucius was an ordinary man with a genius of thought that inspired and taught many disciples.
+His disciples and writings helped ensure that Confucius’s legacy continued for 2,500 years.